fostroll/junky/doc/README_DATASETS.md

 params of `DataLoader`.
 Only **dataset** and **collate_fn** can't be changed.

 **NB:** If you set **num_workers** != `0`, don't move the **ds** source to *CUDA*.
-The `torch` multiprocessing implementation can't bear it.
+The `torch` multiprocessing implementation can't handle it.
 Better, create several instances of `DataLoader` for **ds** (each with `workers=0`) and use them in parallel.